OCA/l10n-italy/l10n_it_account_vat_period_end_settlement/readme/CONFIGURE.md

 > - date start: first day of the first period to be generated (usually
 >   the first day of the year e.g. 01/01/2018)
 >
-> In order to load the correct amount from tax, the tax has to be
+> In order to exclude a tax from VAT settlement:
-> associated to the account involved in the Settlement:
 >
 > 1.  open a tax in Accounting \> Configuration \> Accounting \> Taxes,
-> 2.  in the tab 'Advanced Options' select the correct account (for
+> 2.  in the tab 'Advanced Options' set 'Exclude from VAT settlements'.
->     instance the account debit VAT) for the field 'Account used for
->     VAT Settlement'.
 >
 > If you need to calculate interest, you can add default information in
 > your company data (percentage and account), in the 'VAT Settlement'